Latest news: ESC positions at the GEN Europe office are now open! The deadline November 25th – find out all the details on our info sheet.

 “How can I volunteer in an ecovillage?” is easily the most common question we receive at GEN Europe.
 Whether you’re simply looking for a holiday with purpose, want to meet like-minded people and learn new skills, or are seeking to dip your toe in community living for the first time, volunteering in community can be a life-changing experience.
-So if you’re thinking of changing your life in 2022, here we give you the rundown of the most common ways of volunteering – including one way to volunteer with all your costs covered, and three current opportunities to do just that!
+So if you’re thinking of changing your life this year, here we give you the rundown of the most common ways of volunteering – including one way to volunteer with all your costs covered!

 Volunteering in an ecovillage: the basics

 People choose to volunteer in ecovillages for all sorts of reasons.
 A meaningful holiday or career-break, an exploration of new ways of being, a way to learn new skills, a search for home.
 For the best experience possible and to avoid disappointment, it’s important to do plenty of research before you choose a place to volunteer.
 Some useful questions to ask yourself include:

 - Do I want a holiday or am I looking for my future community?

 - Am I prepared to be remote and off-grid, or do I need some creature comforts?